SenseStageTeam/sensestage_documentation/_sensestage-v1/basic-features-of-the-firmware.md

 ---
 title: Basic features of the firmware
-summary: This page describes the basic functionality of the firmware
+summary: This page describes the functionality of the default firmware that comes shipped with your MiniBees.

-layout: documentation
+layout: reference
 type: reference

 creation-date: 2017-02-06
 tags:
     - configuration